FTTC vs FTTP broadband: What's the difference?

 Here are the most common speeds currently available via these technologies.

-• FTTC speeds – For Openreach providers (everyone except Virgin Media) most FTTC speeds start at around 35Mbps and go as high as 76Mbps.
+• Standard Fibre FTTC speeds – For Openreach providers (everyone except Virgin Media) most FTTC speeds start at around 35Mbps and go as high as 76Mbps.
 On Virgin Media's network FTTC speeds start at 54Mbps and go as high as 1,130Mbps

 Broadband cabinet